whiskey/markdown-cv/index.md

 **Lead developer**, _Two Bulls GmbH_, remote/Berlin/Melbourne/New York

-- Technical/Architectural lead for the german chapter
-- Native iOS development for German and Australian customers in the fields of Education, Social Media, IoT and more.
+- Technical/Architectural lead for the german chapter for German and Australian customers in the fields of Education, Social Media, IoT and more.
 - Candidate assessment for internal developers and an external client in New York
 - Knowledge transfer and evangelism for iOS-related topics between the German and Australian offices
 - _Technologies:_ Swift, continuous integration & automation via Fastlane, Travis and Jenkins.
 Integration of cloud-based and traditional backend solutions based on Django, Parse, Firebase and AWS (EC2, DynamoDB, RDS, S3, Lambda, ApiGateway, etc.)